Co-parenting & Technology: Tips and pitfalls

 Promotes

 Texting can be great for co-parenting!
 It definitely has its place.
-Its perfect for schedule changes, confirmations or "hope you are having a great day!".
+It’s perfect for schedule changes, confirmations, or "hope you are having a great day!".
 (Using an ! does make it more positive, right?)
 It is also great for "Our kid is so funny.
 He just....".
 Or how about at the school event you text this to your co-parent, "I'm sitting on the third row to the right.
 I saved you a seat."
 These kind of texts go a long way to encourage the kind of harmony your child needs to thrive after your divorce.

 • Keep your text short and to the point